 Do Not Skip this Most Important Step for the Cucumber Salad

 And then weigh them down.
 I like to use a plate, a bowl and a big mug.
 It doesn’t really matter what you use, just weigh them down because this will help push the water out.
 Let the cucumbers sit like this for an hour or so.
 You can leave it on the kitchen counter.

-Now we're ready to add the dressing.
+Now we’re ready to add the dressing.
 I love to use my House Seasoning but salt and pepper work great too.
 If you have dill, you can add one tablespoon dill in place of the chopped chives.
 I also like to add thinly sliced red onion sometimes too.
-I really do love my Batter Bowl.
-It's not only great to use as a mixing bowl, but with the lid, you can store the salad in the refrigerator and keep it fresh.
+It’s not only great to use as a mixing bowl, but with the lid, you can store the salad in the refrigerator and keep it fresh.